Laurie0131/UEFI_Driver_HII_Win_Lab_Guide/uefi_driver_wizard__adding_hii/3_updating_your_driver_to_initialize_data_from_the.md

 ![](/media/image19.png)
 **Press** "Enter"
 ![](/media/image20.png)
-**_Note_**: Once you hit “Enter”, notice that your form is now displayed with a choice to enable your Device.
-Also notice the titles and help strings that are in the .UNI file you edited.
 11. Test by **Press** the space bar to Enable and Disable the “Enable My XYZ Device” to change its value from**:** `[X]` to `[ ]` <br> **Note**: Notice the “`Configuration changed`” message at the menu bottom.
 12. **Press** “F10”
 13. **Press **“Escape” to exit